MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/troubleshooting-rapidstart-services.md

  To resolve this error, consider the following change to your implementation.
 Before adding a table to the **Configuration Worksheet** window, check to see whether it contains fields of the Binary type, and modify the table before you continue with the addition.

- For more information, see [Changes in C\-AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV](../Topic/Changes%20in%20C-AL%20Behavior%20and%20Support%20from%20Earlier%20Versions%20of%20Microsoft%20Dynamics%20NAV.md).
+ For more information, see [Changes in C-AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV](../Topic/Changes%20in%20C-AL%20Behavior%20and%20Support%20from%20Earlier%20Versions%20of%20Microsoft%20Dynamics%20NAV.md).

 ## See Also
  [Set Up a Company With RapidStart Services for Microsoft Dynamics NAV](../SetupAndAdministration/set-up-a-company-with-rapidstart-services-for-microsoft-dynamics-nav.md)